skleanthous/presentations/20221222-system-decomposition-the-hard-truths/presentation.md

 # Why is architecture hard?

-- By definition hard to change :)
+- Hard to change :)
-- Difficult to visualise all important aspects
+- Difficult to visualise everything
-- Difficult to KNOW which aspects are important
+- Difficult to know which aspects are important
-- Feedback loops on architecture are slow too
+- Feedback loops on architecture can be really slow

 <!--
 My opinion: A huge contributing factor to the above is that software engineering arose as a means to automate other stuff and not as an engineering principle in its own right.
 There was a push towards more and more software as the value of automation became more and more evident, with little to no time to do any scientific research behind it.
 Even to this day it's a half-baked field of engineering, with a lot of people claiming you can't be a software _engineer_, and I can't fault them (even if I disagree) because research has still not caught up